Alaska Otter Babies

 The Kodiak session starts on January 2, 2025, and ends on January 31, 2025.

 Groups will meet from 8:00 a.m. to 8:30 a.m. once a week.
-Classes are held Tuesday through Friday.
-Please note that Tuesday and Wednesday classes will have an extra class on Sunday, 1/12, or 1/26, from 9 to 9:30 a.m. to make up the first week.
+Classes are held on Thursday or Friday.
+Please note there is an extra class on Sunday, 1/12, or 1/26, respectively, to make a full 6-week of training.

-Little Splashers is for children 6 to 12 months (must be able to support their own head) or pre-walking.
+Little Splashers is for children aged 6 to 12 months (who must be able to support their own head) or who are pre-walking.

 Caregivers are in the water.